Cr1ms0nC0de/Cr1ms0nC0de.github.io/README.md

 Throughout highschool I took almost all of the Computer Science related classes, including Computer Science 1-3, 2 being AP Computer Science, Video Game Programming 1-2, and Mobile Application Development.
 I also made a mod for the game ROUNDS that has over 66 thousand downloads.

-I'm looking to build my network and generally get more job experience, either that be a normal job or an internship.
+I'm looking to build my network and generally get job experience.

+I've never had a traditional job, but during my junior year of high school, I enrolled in a class called Culinary Arts.
+This class provided a hands-on experience simulating various aspects of real employment, including tasks like cleaning, dishwashing, catering, and working as a cashier.
+Surprisingly, we had minimal guidance throughout these activities, and we even got community service hours if we asked for it.
+If you'd like more details, please feel free to ask.

 ## Education